+33 7 48 29 63 15 [email protected] Mon-Fri 8:00-18:00 (CET)

 At this stage, the battery voltage remains relatively constant, while the charging current continues to decrease.
 Charging Termination: The charging process is considered complete when the charging current drops to a specific predetermined value, often around 5% of the initial charging current.

-How is a battery charged?
+How does a battery charge work?

 When does a lithium ion battery charge end?